Sulton88Mehron90/portfolio1/README.md

   </h1>
 </div>

 Welcome to my personal portfolio!
-This portfolio showcases a collection of my projects, collaborations, and the skills I have acquired over the years.
+This portfolio showcases a collection of my projects, collaborations, and the skills I have acquired.
 It's a reflection of my journey as a Front-End Developer and the work I am passionate about.

 <img width="504" alt="image" src="https://github.com/Sulton88Mehron90/showcase-project/assets/119267809/11311fac-e5a5-4ee8-aa0c-f1008cb1ad03">